-Existing law authorizes a registered voter with a physical disability or who is at least 65 years of age to submit a written request to the appropriate county or city clerk to receive an absent ballot for all elections at which the registered voter is eligible to vote.
+Existing law authorizes a registered voter with a physical disability or who is at least 65 years of age to submit a written request to the county or city clerk to receive an absent ballot for all elections at which the registered voter is eligible to vote.
 (NRS 293.3165, 293C.318) Sections 44 and 95 of this bill instead provide that any registered voter may submit a written request to receive an absent ballot for all elections at which the registered voter is eligible to vote.

 Existing law requires that an absent ballot be received by the county or city clerk by the time the polls close on the day of an election.
-(NRS 293.317) Section 45 of this bill instead provides that an absent ballot must be: (1) delivered by hand to the county or city clerk by the time set for the closing of the polls; or (2) mailed to the county or city clerk and postmarked on or before the day of an election.
+(NRS 293.317) Sections 45 and 76.5 of this bill instead provide that an absent ballot must be: (1) delivered by hand to the county or city clerk by the time set for the closing of the polls; or (2) mailed to the county or city clerk and postmarked on or before the day of an election and also received by the county or city clerk within the period for the counting of absent ballots, which continues through the seventh day following the election.

-Existing law establishes a process for a county or city clerk to follow upon receiving an absent ballot from a registered voter.
-(NRS 293.325, 293C.325) Sections 46 and 96 of this bill revise this process to require the county clerk to check the signature on the envelope of an absent ballot against all signatures of the voter in the records of the county clerk, and if two employees of the office of the county clerk question whether the signature matches, the county clerk must contact the voter to ask whether it is the signature of the voter.
-Sections 46 and 96 further require the county and city clerks to contact a voter who has neglected to sign the return envelope of an absent ballot.
+Existing law establishes a process for the county or city clerk to follow upon receiving an absent ballot from a registered voter.
+(NRS 293.325, 293C.325) Sections 46 and 96 of this bill revise this process to require the county or city clerk to check the signature on the envelope of an absent ballot against all signatures of the voter in the records of the clerk, and if two employees of the office of the clerk question whether the signature matches, the county or city clerk must contact the voter to ask whether it is the signature of the voter.
+Sections 46 and 96 further require the county or city clerk to contact a voter who has neglected to sign the return envelope of an absent ballot.

-Existing law requires a permanent polling place for early voting by personal appearance at a primary or general election to remain open: (1) on Monday through Friday during the first week of early voting, from 8 a.m. to 6 p.m.; (2) on Monday through Friday during the second week of early voting, from 8 a.m. to 6 p.m. or 8 p.m.; and (3) on any Saturday during early voting, for at least 4 hours between 10 a.m. to 6 p.m.
+Existing law requires a permanent polling place for early voting by personal appearance at a primary or general election to remain open: (1) on Monday through Friday during the first week of early voting, from 8 a.m. to 6 p.m.; (2) on Monday through Friday during the second week of early voting, from 8 a.m. to 6 p.m. or

+8 p.m.; and (3) on any Saturday during early voting, for at least 4 hours between 10 a.m. to 6 p.m.
 (NRS 293.3568, 293C.3568) Sections 49 and 101 of this bill revise the hours a polling place must remain open during the period for early voting: (1) on Monday through Friday during early voting, for at least 8 hours during such times as the county or city clerk may establish; and (2) on any Saturday during early voting, for at least 4 hours during such times as the county or city clerk may establish.

-Existing law requires the county clerk and city clerk to publish the dates and hours that early voting will be conducted at each permanent and temporary polling place for early voting.
-(NRS 293.3576, 293C.3576) Sections 50 and 102 of this bill provide that the county clerk or city clerk may extend the hours that early voting will be conducted after the hours have been published.
+Existing law requires the county or city clerk to publish the dates and hours that early voting will be conducted at each permanent and temporary polling place for early voting.
+(NRS 293.3576, 293C.3576) Sections 50 and 102 of this bill provide that the county or city clerk may extend the hours that early voting will be conducted after the hours have been published.